boazsegev/iodine/README.md

 [![Logo](https://github.com/boazsegev/iodine/raw/master/logo.png)](https://github.com/boazsegev/iodine)

+I believe that network concerns should be separated from application concerns - application developers really shouldn't need to worry about the transport layer.

+And I know that these network concerns are more than just about the web server.
+Which is why iodine is more than just an HTTP server.

-Iodine is a fast concurrent web server for real-time Ruby applications, with native support for:
+Iodine is a fast concurrent web server for real-time Ruby applications, but it's also so much more.
+Iodine includes native support for:

-* Websockets and EventSource (SSE);
+* WebSockets and EventSource (SSE);
 * Pub/Sub (with optional Redis Pub/Sub scaling);
 * Static file service (with automatic `gzip` support for pre-compressed versions);
 * HTTP/1.1 keep-alive and pipelining;